 Our internship application process is quite novel.
 We ask our applicants to pair up and answer a tough question via a 60 second video, which is assessed along with their CVs and a cover letter.
 This team-based approach lends itself well to Shoal’s culture and the type of work we do – we are always working together and building on each other’s ideas.
 This year’s question was:

-“Can you relocated the population of Perth to Darwin on one tonne of carbon emissions?”
+“Can you relocate the population of Perth to Darwin on one tonne of carbon emissions?”

 There was no ‘correct answer’ for this question, creativity is key.
 We were keen to understand what assumptions were made and what parts of the problem were considered.
 At Shoal, it is often that such broad and undefined questions are posed.
 Systems thinking is essential in understanding this problem – this is the quality we are looking for in our applicants.